-Mirabai Bush and Raghu Markus join Ram Dass to celebrate the release of Ram Dass and Mirabai’s new book, Walking Each Other Home, and the group shares a conversation about how embracing death can allow us to live more fully.
+Mirabai Bush and Raghu Markus join Ram Dass to celebrate the release of Ram Dass and Mirabai’s new book, Walking Each Other Home.
+The group shares a conversation about how embracing death can allow us to live more fully.

 Pick up your hardcover copy of Walking Each Other Home and learn to embrace the mystery of death with compassion and love: Walking Each Other Home

-Coming Home (Opening) – The group discusses the journey of putting Walking Each Other Home together.
-Mirabai talks about her part in writing the book and reflects on what makes the content of Walking Each Other Home so special.
+The group discusses the journey of putting Walking Each Other Home together.
+Mirabai talks about her part in writing the book.
+She reflects on what makes the content of Walking Each Other Home so special.

 Listen to Mirabai’s conversation with Melanie Moser about writing Walking Each Other Home on Ep.
 23 of the Shakti Hour Podcast